 Alternatively, you can choose to use a pre-built theme, and adapt your content to it.

-There are nearly 5,000 free themes available in the WordPress Theme Directory, and countless free and premium themes offered on other sites, including:
+There are over 5,000 free themes available in the WordPress Theme Directory, and countless free and premium themes offered on other sites, including:

 After you migrate all of your content, you’ll need to recreate any navigation menus you were using.
 It’s important to make sure your visitors can easily navigate through your site by having a well-organized main menu.